casangi/casadocs/docs/tasks/task_sdintimaging.rst

       -  Feather produces 'imageregrid' warnings for every single run, suggesting that the SD cell size and beam size aren't compatible, even when they are clearly compatible.
+      -  sdintimaging produces tmp_sdplane, tmp_joint,tmp_intplane
+         temporary images because of the need to send feather only one channel at a time.
+Eliminate the need for this by calling feather on the cube, after the above fixes.

    -  Manage imageanalysis warning message